anicolaspp/akka-persistence-maprdb/README.md

 ## Query Side

 The current version supports Persistence Read Side.
-The following two queries have been added.
+The following queries have been added.

 - `currentPersistenceIds()` gives back the persistence ids in a bounded stream that is closed after completion
 - `persistenceIds()` gives back the persistence ids in an unbounded stream that keeps open.
 New persistence ids will be pushed into this stream.